sigp/lighthouse/book/src/installation.md

 > First time compilation may take several minutes.
 If you experience any
 > failures, please reach out on [discord](https://discord.gg/cyAszAh) or
 > [create an issue](https://github.com/sigp/lighthouse/issues/new).

+## Windows Support

+Compiling or running Lighthouse natively on Windows is not currently supported.
+However, Lighthouse can run successfully under the [Windows Subsystem for Linux (WSL)][WSL].
+If using Ubuntu under WSL, you can should install the Ubuntu dependencies listed in the [Dependencies (Ubuntu)](#dependencies-ubuntu) section.

 ## Troubleshooting